HoldOffHunger/web-icons/README.md

-# web-icons
+# Web-Icons

-CSS and JS for your Web Icons!
+This project is intended to give you CSS and JS to make your Web Icons look amazing!

 [Demo](https://www.revoltlib.com/new-social.html)